 "I know that all of us are dedicated to our students or else we wouldn’t be here.
 But somehow Bridget seemed to take that dedication to another level (or two or three)," said Langan.
 "She was so proud of her students and her department."

-A memorial service will take place at 2 p.m.
+A memorial service took place at 2 p.m.
 Friday, June 24, at Cambridge Lutheran Church, 621 Old North Main St. in Cambridge.
-Visitation will be held one hour prior to services at the church.
+Visitation was one hour prior to services at the church.

 Read her obituary online.